-Pathfinder - Variant Rules - Enhancement Tattoos
+Pathfinder - Enhancement Tattoos

 Building on its 3.5 roots, Pathfinder present several items which provide static numerical bonuses to character's stats.
 Most iconic among these are the Cloak of Resistance, and belt/headbands which enhance ability scores.
 In every game I have every played, everyone in the party has carried these items.
 Every Fighter had a Belt of Giant Strength, every Wizard had a Circlet of Intellect, and every character had a Cloak of Resistance.

 These items are critical to the functions of your character.
 Without a Cloak of Resistance, characters quickly die to spells and traps.
-Without enhancing their ability scores, characters find their attacks and spells to be inneffective against increasingly dangerous foes.
+Without enhancing their ability scores, characters find their attacks and spells to be ineffective against increasingly dangerous foes.
 However, these items are incredibly dull.
 Once the item has been acquired, the novelty immediately wears off, and the numerical improvement becomes an assumed part of your characters stats.

 Because these items are so necessary, other items in the same slots make very rare appearances in the game.
-Never once have I seen a rogue forego a Cloak of Resistance in favor Cloak of Elvenkind.
+Never once have I seen a rogue forgo a Cloak of Resistance in favor Cloak of Elvenkind.
 The two items can be combined by further enhancing an existing magic item, and paying 1.5 times the cheaper effects cost.
-This can lead to things like Cloak of Elvenkind and Resistance +X. Because of the investment to create or acquire these items, it becomes very difficul to part with them when a much more interesting item comes along.
+This can lead to things like Cloak of Elvenkind and Resistance +X. Because of the investment to create or acquire these items, it becomes very difficult to part with them when a much more interesting item comes along.

-Late in the lifetime of 3.5, the Arms and Equipment guide had a small section which allowed these static enhancements to be added to existing items without paying 1.5 times the cost.
+Late in the lifetime of 3.5, the Arms and Equipment Guide had a small section which allowed these static enhancements to be added to existing items without paying 1.5 times the cost.
 While this certainly reduced the cost of these items, it didn't address the issue of replacing your existing items.

 4th edition removed ability enhancing items, but resistance enhancing items remained in place.
 Because of the numerical scaling mechanism of 4th edition, the resistance bonus became secondary to the specific items magical effect, which allowed players to focus on using interesting and effective items without sacrificing essential numerical bonuses.